yuvalbatan/writeups/HTB/Inject.md

 /release_notes        (Status: 200) [Size: 1086]
 ```

-The most interesting is "/upload" directory, let's open it:
+The most interesting is the "/upload" directory.

+Let's open it:

 ![image](https://user-images.githubusercontent.com/114166939/233862706-dbd2a3ce-0356-4cb9-b0c2-990778ce6a91.png)

-I'll make an empty PNG file (so it won't take much time to upload it) with the command:
+I'll make an empty PNG file (so it won't take long to upload) with the command:
 ```bash
 touch empty.png
 ```
-Also, I'll power-up Foxy-Proxy tool:
+Also, I'll power-up the Foxy-Proxy tool to get a proxy on 127.0.0.1 port 8080 for Burp-Suite:

 ![image](https://user-images.githubusercontent.com/114166939/233863036-986a4feb-828f-4ebf-a77f-57eb4a614e9b.png)

-And open interception on Burp-Suite to examine the request:
+And open the "Proxy" tab and the "interception" on Burp-Suite to examine the request:

 ![image](https://user-images.githubusercontent.com/114166939/233863114-5ca16b2a-c330-4719-bf61-3ae0a0fac1d4.png)

-Click on upload:
+After clicking upload, I caught the request!

 ![image](https://user-images.githubusercontent.com/114166939/233863161-33199fc6-50c1-40b9-a454-2f9e376e89b5.png)

-Caught the request!
-Now I'll send it to the repeater with ctrl + R,
+Now I'll send it to the repeater with CTRL + R,

-Because the image is empty added some strings,
+Because the image is empty, I added some strings.

-Click on send and the image uploaded:
+Click on "send" and the image uploaded:

 ![image](https://user-images.githubusercontent.com/114166939/233863419-2691fb6b-2bf0-4a95-832c-14830aaf7678.png)